All visitors to the Michigan Library and Historical Center building must wear a face mask. View the complete face mask policy [PDF].

-Visitor parking is located south of the building, with a $1 hourly fee (maximum $8) on weekdays.
+Visitor parking is located south of the building, with a $5 daily rate on weekdays.
 Weekend parking is free.
 Buses park for free every day; please see instructions below.
 Visitors should use the Kalamazoo Street entrance, turning onto the circle drive to enter the visitor parking lot.

 Tips on using the automated parking system:

 Bus drivers: When you arrive, pull forward close to the entrance gate.
 Laser sensors will note your arrival and the gate will be opened from a remote location.
 This may take a moment, so please be patient.
 Buses never need to use a credit/debit card to open the gate.
 If there is a problem, please press the button on the gate for assistance.
 Park in the areas designated for bus parking.
 When exiting the lot, please follow the same procedure as when entering.
 The exit gate is located across the lot from the entrance gate.

 While visiting the Michigan History Museum, the following amenities are available:

 From hands-on/minds-on programs to individualized self-guided activities, the Michigan History Museum is a place where families make discoveries and enjoy good times together.
 Get a membership for your family for free admission to the museum.

 Check out our family programs and download fun activity guides to use during your visit: